-SIDEWALK Any public or private way or thoroughfare, paved or unpaved, intended for the use of pedestrians or foot traffic.
+SIDEWALK - Any public or private way or thoroughfare, paved or unpaved, intended for the use of pedestrians or foot traffic.

 [This set of definitions for Signs below is moved to Article XXIII.
-The board said this could be done later when that article is rewritten but I suggest changing it now.]
+No changes are proposed.]

 SIGN - See definitions in Article XXIII.
 Signs.